unyt-org/articles/articles/announcing-uix-0.3.0.md

 # Introducing magic with UIX 0.3

 The latest release of UIX is here, and it’s not just an upgrade — it’s an evolution.
-With [UIX@0.3.0](https://github.com/unyt-org/uix), reactivity is no longer something you have to think about. *It’s simply there, by default.
+With [UIX 0.3](https://github.com/unyt-org/uix), reactivity is no longer something you have to think about. *It’s simply there, by default.
 Like magic!*

 To make this experience, we’ve created [JUSIX](https://github.com/unyt-org/jusix), an [SWC](https://swc.rs/) plugin that handles the interpretation of JSX code as reactive JavaScript.
 UIX uses a custom version of Deno as backend runtime called [Deno for UIX](https://github.com/unyt-org/deno).
 JUSIX is integrated directly into the [deno_ast crate](https://github.com/unyt-org/deno_ast) to enable automatic reactivity for the backend.
 JUSIX also works for frontend *(browser)* code by transpiling the modules to plain JavaScript using a [SWC WASM plugin](https://github.com/unyt-org/jusix/tree/wasm-plugin).
 That allows the browser to treat reactivity the same way as the backend does.